Korla Xinjiang, China Travel Guide

 A smooth trip to Korla involves some preparation.

 Ensure your Chinese visa is valid and up-to-date.
-Keep copies of your passport and visa separately from the originals.
+Keep copies of your passport and travel visa separately from the originals.

 Travel insurance is advisable.
 Consult your doctor for necessary vaccinations.